 I have lots of clients who make me shake my head.

-There’s the people who hand their kids everything on a silver platter.
+There are the people who hand their kids everything on a silver platter.

 There’s the guy who calls at least once a week with a new scheme to avoid paying taxes (“scheme” being the operative word).